 Florida is divided into three federal districts, each with its own bankruptcy court:

-Depending on your jurisdiction, you may be required to file Local Forms as well.
+Depending on your jurisdiction, you may also be required to file Local Forms.

-It is important to work closely with an experienced bankruptcy attorney throughout the process to help ensure a smooth and successful bankruptcy filing.
+Working closely with an experienced bankruptcy attorney throughout the process is essential to help ensure a smooth and successful bankruptcy filing.

 In addition, you will need to provide supporting documents such as credit card statements and tax returns.

-If you are unable to pay the full fee in a lump sum, you may apply to pay the filing fee in installments.
-You may also apply for a waiver of the filing fee which is based on the poverty guidelines set by the IRS.
+If you cannot pay the full fee in a lump sum, you may apply to pay the filing fee in installments.
+You may also apply for a waiver of the filing fee based on the poverty guidelines set by the IRS.

 Filing for bankruptcy will stop most collection actions against you.
 This includes wage garnishment, repossession, and foreclosure.
-However, some debts cannot be discharged in bankruptcy, such as child support, alimony, student loans, and taxes.
+However, some debts, such as child support, alimony, student loans, and taxes, cannot be discharged in bankruptcy.

-Although, when applicable, filing for bankruptcy invokes the automatic stay in accordance with 11 U.S.C. section 362, stopping collections and legal actions, you must take steps to ensure the court on which you have pending action is aware of your bankruptcy filing.
-This is accomplished by filing a Suggestion of Bankruptcy.
-A Suggestion of Bankruptcy is a legal document filed in the Court where you have a pending action advising the court of your bankruptcy case number, the date and time of your bankruptcy filing, and information pertaining to the Automatic Stay.
+Filing for bankruptcy invokes the automatic stay imposed by 11 U.S.C. section 362, stopping collections and legal actions.
+The automatic stay goes into effect the instant you file your case.
+A Suggestion of Bankruptcy is a legal document filed in the Court where you have a pending action advising the court of your bankruptcy case number, the date and time of your bankruptcy filing, and information about the Automatic Stay.

-The United States Trustee, which is part of the Department of Justice, will appoint a trustee, who is not a government employee to administer your case.
+The United States Trustee, part of the Department of Justice, will appoint a trustee who is not a government employee to administer your case.

 The bankruptcy Trustee is typically the main point of contact with the Court.
-In most cases, unless there are unresolved disputes or matters required to be brought before your bankruptcy judge, you will likely not have to appear before the bankruptcy judge.
+In most cases, unless unresolved disputes or matters must be brought before your bankruptcy judge, you will likely not have to appear before the bankruptcy judge.

-The Trustee will communicate information you will need to provide at least 7 days prior to your meeting of Creditors.
+The Trustee will inform you what you must provide at least seven days before your section 341 meeting of Creditors.
 This may include:

 The Trustee will conduct your 341 meeting of creditors, typically within 30 days of filing your bankruptcy petition.
-During the meeting, the Trustee will ask you a series of questions including, questions pertaining to your assets, debts, financial history, expected income, and also concerning settled, potential, and active lawsuits.
+During the meeting, the Trustee will ask you a series of questions, including questions about your assets, debts, financial history, expected income, and also concerning settled, potential, and active lawsuits.

 Note: The Trustee will seek to understand if there are assets that can be applied to repay your creditors.